If your dog starts having urinary accidents in the house, what is the first reason that comes to your mind?

 Inflammation associated with urinary tract infections makes dogs feel like they have to pee ALL THE TIME.

-I had a UTI once and I can attest to that.
-It’s been a long time ago and I still remember it.
-Having to take a daily long bus trip to school (no toilet on the bus) was living hell.
+I had a UTI once, and I can attest to that.
+It was a long time ago, and I still remember it.
+Taking a daily long bus trip to school (no toilet on the bus) was a living hell.

-A dog with a UTI is most likely going to urinate frequent small amounts.
+A dog with a UTI will most likely urinate frequently small amounts.
 There can also be blood in the urine.
 Accidents are likely to appear on the path to the door.

-Dogs who are suffering from obesity, arthritis, pain, stiffness or neurological issues will also sometimes alter their body posture, leading to urine retention and a predisposition towards UTIs.
-Some infections do not cause symptoms and regular urine checks are a good idea in these cases.
+Dogs suffering from obesity, arthritis, pain, stiffness, or neurological issues will sometimes alter their body posture, leading to urine retention and a predisposition towards UTIs.
+However, some infections do not cause symptoms, and regular urine checks are a good idea in these cases.